denten-books/plain-text/main.md

 onto the tape.
 Mechanically, its movement could be restricted to one axis or to the movement of the tape through he machine.
 What makes such a device a *universal* Turing machine is its ability to internalize the symbol as part of its mechanism.
-The symbolic input can symbolize computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.
+The symbolic input can represent computable data (letters and numbers), but it can also function as control code ("move left," "erase mark") altering the movement of the mechanism.
 In fact, the Turing machine does not properly differentiate between content and control code.
 Its internal state (Turing purposefully uses terms of sentient awareness throughout) "is determined by m-configuration *q<sub>n</sub>* and the scanned symbol [@turing1936, 231]."
-In other words, whatever initial configuration the physical mechanism is in, its next state is defined by the its initial configuration *and* the scanned symbol.
+In other words, whatever initial configuration the physical mechanism is in, its next state is defined by the its initial physical configuration *and* the scanned symbol.
 The material and the symbolic fuse into one.
 Software is also hardware.
 This transition of symbols into machine configuration states effectively defines modern programming.
 A universal machine, unlike other, definite, single-purpose and limited-state mechanisms (like a clock for example), contains the ability to take on differing internal symbolic configurations.
-It can imitate a clock, an abacus, a scale, and, Turing thought that with time it would be able to imitate humans as well.
+It can imitate a clock, an abacus, a scale, and, Turing thought that with time it would be able to imitate a human as well.

 This ambiguity between hardware and software leads to some confusion in the critical literature, as evidenced by Lev Manovich's playful response to